What are Single Player Card Games?

 A simplified game based on the rules of Solitaire, the decks consist of only 32 cards, with the 2-6 cards being removed.
 8 piles of 4 are dealt, with all placed face down.
 The top cards are revealed, and each pair of the same rank, regardless of suit, is taken until all cards are cleared.

 A difficult version of Solitaire using 2 decks of 52 cards.
 10 piles of 4 are dealt face-down, and the remaining cards are placed aside, forming the draw pile.
-The rules are similar to Napoleon, with only minor differences in moves.
+The rules are similar to Forty Thieves, with only minor differences in moves.

 Devil’s Grip aims to sort out the deck into different piles, which end up with Jacks at the top, Queens at the middle, and Kings in the bottom row forming the top.
 2 decks with the Aces are removed.
 The game ends when no more cards can be dealt, and scores are granted based on the number of cards remaining.